cw-do/esac-v1/readme.md

 - **Knowledge Base**: The app automatically loads knowledge from the `knowledge/` directory.
 - **Q-Range Configs**: Configurations loaded from `/home/controls/var/QRangeConfigurations/` for calculator functionality.

+**Security note:** Local configuration files and environment variable stores are treated as sensitive.
+The repository's `.gitignore` excludes a local `config/` directory and `env.txt` to prevent accidental commits of API keys.
+Store secrets locally in a `.env` file or `config/env.txt` (these files will be encrypted on first run by the application) and do not commit them to source control.
+If a sensitive file was previously committed, remove it from the repository history and working tree.

 ## Dependencies

 - PyQt5: GUI framework